panyam/pcachapter/CHAPTER.md

 ### Error Handling and Retry Patterns

 PCA algorithms can fail for mathematical reasons (singular matrices, insufficient data) or infrastructure reasons (timeouts, memory limits).
-Maya designed specialized error handling patterns for mathematical workloads.
+Sita designed specialized error handling patterns for mathematical workloads.

 **Pattern 7: Circuit Breaker with Mathematical Fallbacks** [7,8]

 ![Circuit Breaker with Mathematical Fallbacks](images/circuit-breaker-mathematical-fallbacks.svg)

-**Maya's SensorScope Application:**
+**Sita's SensorScope Application:**
 The university coffee shop had a sensor malfunction where 8 of 20 sensors reported identical readings for three weeks, creating singular matrices that crashed PCA analysis.
-Instead of manual intervention, Maya's circuit breaker detected the repeated mathematical failures and automatically switched to approximate PCA with fewer components.
-The fallback analysis still identified optimization opportunities (5 sensors instead of the requested 3), and Maya received clear error reports explaining the mathematical issues.
+Instead of manual intervention, Sita's circuit breaker detected the repeated mathematical failures and automatically switched to approximate PCA with fewer components.
+The fallback analysis still identified optimization opportunities (5 sensors instead of the requested 3), and Sita received clear error reports explaining the mathematical issues.
 This kept monthly reporting on schedule while technical teams fixed the sensor calibration, rather than blocking all analysis until hardware issues were resolved.

 **Pattern 8: Exponential Backoff with Jitter for Mathematical Convergence**

 Some PCA algorithms may require multiple iterations to converge.
-Maya implemented intelligent retry patterns that account for mathematical properties rather than just infrastructure failures.
+Sita implemented intelligent retry patterns that account for mathematical properties rather than just infrastructure failures.

 ```python
 def pca_with_intelligent_retry(data, max_retries=3):